 Wire transfers don’t have to be costly, and you can still make transfers for less than it costs to cash a check.
-Don’t believe me?
-Our new SmartPay Israel™ online system has no international wire fee from the US.
+Don’t believe it?
+Our domestic receiving options have no international wire fees from the US, Europe, or the UK..
 Here is an example of what it would cost to cash a check versus wire money online through IsraTransfer using our domestic receiving options:

 Let’s say you are looking to convert $5000.
 With a check at a money changer, and at a rate of 3.5, you will leave with cash of approximately 17,170 Shekels.
-With IsraTransfer’s SmartPay Israel, the same client will come out with 17,280 Shekels – a savings of more than 100 Shekels – and you don’t even have to leave your house to do it!
+With IsraTransfer’s domestic receiving options, the same client will come out with 17,280 Shekels – a savings of more than 100 Shekels – and you don’t even have to leave your house to do it!

 So, within the various transfer and conversion methods, each person first needs to decide what they need, when they need it, and what works best for them.
 Clearly, checks are not the best method to use anymore for anyone with a bank account overseas.